pantheon-systems/wp-saml-auth/README.md

                         'binding' => 'urn:oasis:names:tc:SAML:2.0:bindings:HTTP-Redirect',
                     ),
                     // Required: Contents of the IDP's public x509 certificate.
+                    // Use file_get_contents() to load certificate contents into scope.
                     'x509cert' => '',
                     // Optional: Instead of using the x509 cert, you can specify the fingerprint and algorithm.
                     'certFingerprint' => '',